-Digital Marketing for Doctors
+Digital Marketing for Doctors – A Conversation

-Can you give us a 30,000-foot view of your business and the current structure of it?
+Alex: Can you give us a 30,000-foot view of your business and the current structure of it?

+This helps patients get back on their feet faster, have less pain and overall, produces a better cosmetic result as well.
 As far as I know, we’re the only ones in Vegas doing the minimal-incision procedure, and it’s something you have to be trained in.
 It’s not something that you can just pick up unexpectedly.

+Patients are happy because they save a bunch of time and money.
+And not only that, they’re able to walk out right after with minimal pain.
 When a patient has pain after surgery, it really limits the recovery process because the patients are scared to walk on it.
-There’s that rehab period and we’re able to avoid a lot of that or cut it down with minimal-incision techniques.
+There’s that rehab period, and we’re able to avoid a lot of that or cut it down with minimal-incision techniques.

-From our perspective as your website developer, there are two points that we would really want to get across very quickly on the site.
+Alex: From our perspective as your website developer, there are two points that we would really want to get across very quickly on your site.
 One, the surgery is taking place in your office, not in the hospital, which is very important.
 Two, you’re the only one doing minimum-incision podiatric surgery in Las Vegas.

-Right, I agree.
+Dr. Masood: Right, I agree.
 When people go to our website, we don’t want them to just think, “Okay, this is just another podiatry website.
 We want them to be think, “Hey, there’s something different happening here.
 There’s something better.”

-How do you find technology has improved this process for you?
+Alex: How do you find technology has improved this process for you?

-I think everybody now wanting to be first creates a lot of competition.
+I think everybody wanting to be first creates a lot of competition.
 I’m not sure exactly how to make myself more present in the web space.

 People who have done well, who have adapted to the online model of A/B testing, constantly marketing and constantly updating content, websites, blogs, pictures, etc. Those are the ones who are doing well in this environment that we have now.

-You don’t have to disclose any numbers specifically, but if we were to set up a marketing campaign, do you have five or six top priorities that you’d really want to highlight?
+You don’t have to disclose any sensitive information, but if we were to set up a marketing campaign, do you have five or six topics that you’d really want to highlight?

-In terms of what I really want the practice to be known for, it is definitely minimal-incision surgery.
+Dr. Masood: In terms of what I really want the practice to be known for, it is definitely minimal-incision surgery.
 Many patients avoid surgery because going to the hospital takes so much time and money.
 But if they’re coming into the office, it’s actually beneficial to both parties.